nrfconnect/sdk-nrf/samples/zigbee/network_coordinator/README.rst

     Reopens the network for 180 seconds.

     .. note::
-         The network is also opened after start-up.
+         The network is also opened after startup.

 Button 4:
     Sets the Network coordinator in Identify mode.